Ravindra-Raut/course_oor/README.md

 ## How to Prepare for the Course

 You will need a computer with the current version of R installed.
 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/) (CRAN).
-Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current (or a relatively current) version (you can check what the 'latest release' of R is by going to [CRAN](https://cran.r-project.org/)).
+Follow the appropriate "Download R" link depending on your operating system (OS) and follow the instructions for downloading and installing R. If you already have R installed, please check that it is the current version (you can check what the 'latest release' of R is by going to [CRAN](https://cran.r-project.org/) and then compare this with the version shown when you start R).
 If not, please update.

 Although not strictly necessary, it will be useful to also install an integrated development environment (IDE) for R. A popular choice these days is RStudio.
 So, unless you already have a different setup, download the appropriate installer of RStudio for your OS from [here](https://rstudio.com/products/rstudio/download/#download) and install in the usual manner.